Avesta: Vendidad

 The Vendidad (or Vidēvdāt, a corruption of Avestan Vī-Daēvō-Dāta, "Given Against the Demons") is an Avestan text which is used during the Videvdad liturgy.
-This liturgy is an extension of the Visperad liturgy, itself an extension of the Yasna.
+This liturgy is an extension of the Visperad liturgy, itself an extension of the Yasna liturgy.
 The text consists of 22 sections, called fragards.
 They are framed using the so called frashna, i.e., a discussions between Ahura Mazda and Zoroaster.
 The Vendidad's different parts vary widely in character and in age.
 Some parts may have been composed during the Sasanian period although the greater part is very old.

 The Vendidad originally was one of the legal nasks of the Sasanian Avesta, called Juddēwdād therein.
-This naks belonged to dādīg, i.e., legal, nasks and therefore, unlike the Yasna and the Visparad, it is a text dealing with laws rather than the record of a liturgical ceremony.
+This nask belonged to dādīg, i.e., legal, nasks and therefore, unlike the Yasna and the Visparad, it is a text dealing with laws rather than the record of a liturgical ceremony.
 Since the Vendidad includes all of the Juddēwdād nask, it is the only nask of the Sasanian Avesta that has survived in its original form.

 The text is extant through two different manuscript traditions.
 The first are the so called Vendidad Pahlavi manuscripts.
 They contain the 22 fragards of the Vendidad jointly with the Zand.
 This manuscript type is, therefore, considered to go back directly to the Juddēwdād nask from the Sasanian Avesta.
 The other type are the Vendidad Sade manuscripts.
 They described the Vendidad liturgy as it is performed.
 Consequently, they contain the Avestan text of the 72 has of the Yasna, the 24 kardes of the Visperad and 22 fragards of the Vendidad text.
 For his edition of the Avesta, Geldner edited only the Avestan text of the 22 fragards.

 Fragments

-In his seminal edition of the Avesta, Geldner included only the most important liturgical manuscripts.
+In his seminal edition of the Avesta, Geldner included only the most important ritual and devotional texts.
 Other authors, however, did compile a number of minor or incomplete Avestan texts.
 They are often referred to as fragments.
 There are altogether more than 20 fragment collections, many of which have no name (and are then named after their owner/collator) or only a Middle Persian name.
 The more important texts in this category are the Nerangestan, the Herbedestan, the Wishtasp Sast, the Hadoxt nask fragments. (see Sasanian Avesta) and the Pursishniha "questions," also known as "Fragments Tahmuras".